udensidev/aws-marketing-offer-pipeline/README.md

 This will:
 - Install Python dependencies
 - Initialize and apply Terraform
-- Wait 60 seconds for AWS services to stabilize
-- Start sending events from the simulator
+- Provision the infrastructure resources

+After deployment completes, you can retrieve generated resource names for your reference.

+### 6. Run the Event Simulator

+Once your infrastructure is up, run the simulator to send events into the pipeline:

+make simulate
+This script sends synthetic browsing events to the Kinesis stream, triggering:

+- Lambda 1 (IngestorLambda) → stores raw data in DynamoDB
+- DynamoDB Streams → triggers Lambda 2 (OfferProcessorLambda)
+- Lambda 2 → transforms and stores processed records in S3
+- Glue Crawler (running every minute) updates your Athena catalog

-5. ✅ Clean Up When Done
+### 5. Clean Up When Done

 To destroy all provisioned resources: